Athletics New Brunswick

 Athletics New Brunswick (in French Athlétisme Nouveau-Brunswick) is the provincial organizing body for track and field, cross country running, race walking, and road racing in New Brunswick.
 The organization is the official branch of Athletics Canada and was incorporated in 1991 to replace the former organization, The New Brunswick Track and Field Association.
 The organization offers programs to affiliated and non-affiliated participants annually, reaching some 3000 athletes, coaches, officials, and volunteers across the province.

 History

 Athletics New Brunswick was incorporated in 1991 as a branch of Athletics Canada to promote and govern the sport of athletics in the province and to replace the former organization, The New Brunswick Track and Field Association (the former member of Athletics Canada and the Canadian Track and Field Association).

-Since its incorporation, ANB has reached almost 800 members in 2012.
-The organization has been known over recent years for its involvement in masters athletics, notably since the 2012 NCCWMA Championships in Saint John, New Brunswick.
-This, along with the 2010 World Junior Championships in Athletics hosted in Moncton, New Brunswick, has greatly increased the general interest in the sport of athletics throughout the province.
-With more and more athletes each year, along with improved programs and quality national level coaching, the province has seen its teams to compete at nationals to become better and better each year, achieving better places and scores, as well as more medals.
+The organization has attracted international attention in recent years, with the hosting of the 2010 World Junior Championships in Athletics in Moncton, and the 2012 North, Central American and Caribbean Masters Athletics in Saint John.
+Moncton's Hub City Classic has attracted international athletes in the past, and been a stop on Athletics Canada's National Track League (2011 and 2012) and National Track & Field Tour (2023).